 Kangaroo Island to Adelaide

 As the Southern Ocean Drive draws to a close, make your way back to your final destination – Adelaide.
 Granted, the final stretch of the drive isn’t as spectacular as what you’ve just witnessed.

 Once you arrive in Adelaide, relax and take some time to explore the city.
 After finishing the Southern Ocean Drive you deserve a break!

 Southern Ocean Drive Road Trip

-We undertook this road-trip in the summer, but if you happen to do it in the winter, almost all of the towns along the drive are excellent spots for whale watching.Search for the best car rental deals
+We undertook this road trip in the summer, but if you happen to do it in the winter, almost all of the towns along the drive are excellent spots for whale watching.Explore the best car rental deals

 I hope that our guide to the Southern Ocean Drive gave you a flavour of what to expect along the way, and how to best plan your itinerary.
 If you found it helpful, do let us know in the comments.
 And feel free to share it on your social media platform of choice.